Skip to product information

 Available made to order - make an enquiry

-Solid ash and plywood 'Polybloc' chair designed by Adam Wolstenholme, 2023.
+Solid ash and plywood 'Polybloc' chair designed by Adam Wolstenholme; the beginning of his 'Throwaways' series.

 Adam was fascinated by two things when approaching the design of this chair.
-Firstly, the practice of Kaare Klint and his understudies during the first half of the 20th century, which essentially looked at taking historically successful chair 'archetypes' and reimagining them into Modernist icons.
+Firstly, the practice of Kaare Klint and his understudies during the first half of the 20th century, who studied historically successful chair 'archetypes' and reimagined them into highly successful Modernist icons.

 SAD Gallery works exclusively with local craftspeople to produce our designs including the Polybloc chair, which is made to order in Kent by a highly skilled and experienced craftsperson.
 Partnered with One Tree Planted, they ensure every chair made will guarantee a donation to replant trees in the UK and worldwide.